sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-snowflake-operator.rst

 #.
 Create or Use an Existing Database: Ensure that you have a database, schema, and appropriate permissions to run queries or operations.
 You’ll need these details for the connection configuration.

+..
+Note:: Ignore this step if you already have Snowflake account setup.

 Snowflake User and Role Setup
 -----